lennertsoffers/internship_lykios/technical_documentation.md

 - `@SpringBootTestNoSecurity`

-    Extension of the `@SpringBootTest` that creates a context like the application would normally do except that the security will be turned off.
+    Extension of the `@SpringBootTest` that creates a context like the application would normally do, except that the security will be turned off.

     Activates the `test` profile.

 - `@JpaDatabaseTest`

-    Extension of the `@DataJpaTest` but configures the test database for you.
+    Extension of the `@DataJpaTest`, but configures the test database for you.

     Activates the `test` profile.